Shaolin kung fu: Influence on other martial arts

+In popular culture

-Several films have been produced, particularly during the 70s and early 80s, about Shaolin kung fu.
-Films such as 36th Chamber of Shaolin, The Shaolin Temple, and Shaolin Wooden Men.
+Several films have been produced, particularly during the 1970s and early 1980s, about Shaolin kung fu, including The 36th Chamber of Shaolin, The Shaolin Temple, and Shaolin Wooden Men.
 Modern films include Shaolin Soccer and Shaolin.

-Shaolin has influenced numerous rappers, notably the members of Wu Tang Clan.
+Shaolin has influenced numerous rappers, notably the members of Wu-Tang Clan.

+Shaolin kung fu is one of the styles used by Mortal Kombat protagonist Liu Kang.
+His Pao Chui, Choy Lay Fut, Monkey Fist, and Dragon moves derive from Shaolin kung fu.

-Shaolin monks (referred to simply as “monks” in-game) appear in the roguelike game NetHack, along with samurai, they are one of the two roles to use martial arts skills, with monks having the most powerful martial arts skills in the game.
+Shaolin monks (referred to simply as "monks" in-game) appear in the roguelike game NetHack, along with samurai.
+They are one of the two roles to use martial arts skills, with monks having the most powerful martial arts skills in the game.

+In the Nickelodeon animated series Avatar: The Last Airbender, the practice of "firebending" is based on Shaolin moves.

+The ABC TV series Kung Fu (1972–1975) stars David Carradine as a 19th century fugitive Shaolin monk traveling the Western United States in search of his brother.
+This series helped to popularize Shaolin kung fu with the general American TV audience.